msgpo/MicroG_Packs/README.md

 For support, Provide logs from /sdcard/MinMicroG (they are stamped with flash time in YYYYMMDDHHMMSS) Additionally, if you used Magisk Manager, provide its logs too.
+Playstore may not work on first boot, so you may have to double check MicroG and reboot.

 How to control the zip by changing its name:
 NOTE: Control by name is not possible in magisk manager, since it copies zip to a cache directory and renames it install.zip.
 This is unavoidable behaviour.